SerwisantOnline/serwisant-cp-php-sdk/README.md

 webserver.
 If you have access to shell on webserver and `composer`/`npm` tools are installed there you can send a basic files and run instalaction directly on webserver.

-Most important thong is to set your webserver to `public` sub-directory, not to root directory.
+Most important thing is to set your webserver to `public` sub-directory, not to root directory.
+It's for security reasons.

 Don't forget to override apache/nginx config to point every single request to your `index.php`.
 It can be done with a `.htaccess` file: